JoeJiang3936/Databricks/README.rst

 * `VCF  <https://faculty.washington.edu/browning/intro-to-vcf.html#example>`_
-  — An introduction to Variant Call Format
+  — An introduction to the genomic Variant Call Format
 * `VCF Specification  <http://samtools.github.io/hts-specs/VCFv4.3.pdf>`_
   — the exact spec, i find it helpful to review the nuances of the genome data output...
 * `Hail <https://hail.is/>`_